codneutro/warmod/CONTRIBUTING.md

 * **cfg folder**: The configuration folder.

 * **data folder**: This folder contains data used by the script.
-For instance, player stats, usgns, etc.
+For instance, player usgns, admins ips etc.

 * **modules folder**: All lua modules are located there within subfolders sorted by their functionnality.